microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 insufficient to meet the needs of some workloads.
 If existing GPU features (like ExecuteIndirect) can't sufficiently generate work the application must generate the work from the CPU resulting in unnecessary round-tripping between the GPU and CPU.
-Work Graphs solves this problem by enabling more robust GPU-based work creation APIs.
+The Work Graphs feature solves this problem by enabling more robust GPU-based work creation APIs.

 ## Proposed solution

-Work graphs allows an application to specify a set of tasks as _nodes_ in a graph representing a more complex workload.
+The Work Graphs feature allows an application to specify a set of tasks as _nodes_ in a graph representing a more complex workload.
 Each _node_ has a fixed shader which takes one or more _input records_ as input and can produce one or more _output records_ as output.

 ### Launch Modes